softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 If you had to guess what will be the output of that app, what would it be?
 I would probably say that values of about 10 (+/- 1 depending on exact scheduling) would be printed, as the producer is 10x faster than the consumer and we add up the elements while waiting for the consumer.
 However, the actual output is an alternating 19 and 1, or 20 and 1.
 Why?

 The answer is buffering.
 The sink will request a couple of elements in advance, hence in the beginning you will see a couple of `1` printed (4x in my case - it seems that's the initial demand).
-However that will cause some elements to build up in the conflate stage (`10 - initial demand`), so you should see a `6` or `7`.
+However that will cause some elements to build up in the conflate stage (`10 - initial demand`), so you should see a `6`.
 Subsequently, it seems that the demand is adjusted, resulting sometimes in two elements being requested from `conflate` at a time (producing `19` and `1`), and sometimes none.

 And now the scalaz-stream version: